Redesigning Customer Experiences from the Outside In

 This book has a dull cover and lacks any colour graphics within its pages.
 So, if you spot it, you might not be enthused.
 However, persistence is rewarded, as there is much customer experience and customer insight leaders can learn from this book.

 Written by a couple of leaders at Forrester Research, it provides the reader with an overview of everything to consider in order to improve customer experiences.
 As anyone who has worked in this area will know, that’s a tall order.

-Peppers & Rodgers “Managing Customer Relationships” is usefully comprehensive but at 481 pages not a quick read.
+Peppers & Rodgers “Managing Customer Relationships” is usefully comprehensive but at 481 pages, it’s not a quick read.
 So, to provide this overview in only 224 pages is an achievement for Harley Manning and Kerry Bodine.

 This book is a relatively easy read, although at times resembling someone who talks too quickly at you.
-The volume of human interest stories included helps, as does the use of short chapters.
-Bite sized chunks for reading each day, is one way to look at them.
+The volume of human interest stories included really helps, as does the use of short chapters.
+Bite-sized chunks for reading each day is one way to look at them.
 I hope you find it useful.

 Please do share your experience if you’ve read this work or alternatives.